 Here are some of the items included in Box 14.
 For more details on this and other boxes on the T4, here is a link to the CRA’s T4 overview.

 Box 16/17 (Line 308) – CPP (Canada Pension Plan) or QPP (Québec Pension Plan) contributions.

 As a rule, no employee should have both of these boxes completed, unless they worked in two different provinces (one of which is Québec).
-The maximum CPP/QPP contribution for 2017 is $2,564.10.
+The maximum CPP/QPP contribution for 2018 is $2,593.80.
+(Full historical table)

 Box 18 (Line 312) – EI (Employment Insurance) Contributions